 It is obvious that under the conditions pertaining in 1946 there was no possibility for the development of a sign language in Nicaragua.
 But in 1946 the government made a decision that deaf children had a right to education, albeit in special schools together with mentally retarded children, and with no real prospect of becoming useful members of the community.
 So something went on prior to 1946 which led to the government to begin treating deaf children as human beings with rights like other human beings.
 But we have no knowledge of exactly what prompted this change in the expectations which the country had for its deaf citizens, but whatever it was, it was one of the necessary precursors to the formation of NSL.

 From 1946 until the Revolution in 1979, a minority of deaf children in the capital, Managua, were given an elementary education up to the age of fifteen.
 This meant that 10 or 20 or on occasion up to 30 deaf children would be brought together at school, rather than being isolated in their own homes.
-However, the children would be taken to and from school in a school bus, ensuring that outside school they had no interaction with each other or ever had the need to make their own way through the city by public transport interacting with the general public.
+However, the children would be taken directly to and from school in a school bus, ensuring that outside school they had no interaction with each other or ever had the need to make their own way through the city by public transport, interacting with the general public.
 The Nicaraguan education system right up until 1992 remained dedicated solely to the integration of deaf children into the general community by means of speech and lip reading – the ‘oral method’.
 However, although sign language was unknown, teachers did use gesture, writing, mime, pointing or whatever means worked in the process of trying to teach deaf children to speak and lip read.
 Sign language was regarded as a negative in the ‘oral method’ because it was presumed that only Deaf people used it, and therefore to learn sign language would be to ensure isolation from the general community.